TheAllAmericanBoysChorus/AABC2wp.dev/wp-content/plugins/better-search-replace/README.txt

 === Better Search Replace ===
 Contributors: ExpandedFronts, mattshaw
-Tags: search replace, update urls, database, search replace database, update database urls, update live url Requires at least: 3.0.1
+Tags: search replace, search and replace, update urls, database, search replace database, update database urls, update live url, better search replace, search&replace
+Requires at least: 3.0.1
-Tested up to: 4.3
+Tested up to: 4.3.1
 Stable tag: trunk
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A simple plugin for updating URLs or other text in a database.
+A simple plugin to update URLs or other text in a database.

 == Description ==

 When moving your WordPress site to a new domain or server, you will likely run into a need to run a search/replace on the database for everything to work correctly.
 Fortunately, there are several plugins available for this task, however, all have a different approach to a few key features.
-This plugin consolidates the best features from these plugins, incorporating the following features in a simple, ad-free plugin:
+This plugin consolidates the best features from these plugins, incorporating the following features in one simple plugin:

 * Serialization support for all tables
 * The ability to select specific tables